Williams-Wynn baronets: History

 The ninth baronet was Lord Lieutenant of Denbighshire, and the tenth baronet served as Lord Lieutenant of Denbighshire and of Clwyd.

-Today, the family is represented by Sir David, 11th Baronet, who remains active in Welsh life in Denbighshire and Flintshire.
+Today, the family is represented by Sir Charles, 12th Baronet.
+His father, the 11th Baronet, was active in Welsh life in Denbighshire and Flintshire.
 In 2008 he was in the news because it was widely reported that his daughter Alexandra – a sculptor and student at the Royal Academy of Arts – had modelled nude for the famous artist Lucian Freud.

 In the continued discussion of potential Welsh independence his name is sometimes brought forward as a theoretical candidate in Welsh monarchy scenarios.
 In the past, some Plaid Cymru members have advocated that an independent Wales would be better served by a Welsh constitutional monarchy, one which would engender the affection and allegiance of the Welsh people and legitimize Welsh sovereignty.
 An hereditary constitutional monarch would, they argued, embody and personify Welsh national identity above party politics, while political parties formed governments in a parliamentary system similar to those of Denmark, Norway, the Netherlands, or Spain.

 The socialist and economist D.J.
 Davies wrote an article in Y Faner in 1953, and later published in English in the 1958 book Towards Welsh Freedom, in which he advocated for the elevation of a Welsh gentry family as the Royal Family of Wales.
 Among the criteria for consideration, argued Davies, was that the family had to have a history of contributing to Welsh life and reside in Wales.
 Today's Plaid Cymru members, however, are largely republican and the idea is rarely revived.

-Through primogeniture, Sir David Williams-Wynn, 11th Baronet, may be heir to the Aberffraw legacy and claim as princes of Wales, and could theoretically use the appellation "Dafydd III of Wales".
+Through primogeniture, Sir David Williams-Wynn, 11th Baronet, may have been heir to the Aberffraw legacy and claim as princes of Wales, and could theoretically have used the appellation "Dafydd III of Wales".